Unclearogre/MMM-MailMessage/README.md

 | ! | Exclamation Point | Important Message | #ff0000 (Red) |
 | + | Plus Sign | Good News | #00ff00 (Green) |
 | * | Asterisk | Warning | #ffcc00 (Yellow) |
+In addition to the modifiers, the duration of the message can be overridden by including a number of days and minutes at the start of the message subject.
+Note that this time cannot be longer than the duration set in the config file.
+That is, if the config file is set for messages to display for 1 day, then an individual message cannot exceed that limit.
+The syntax for the duration is *[dd:mmmm]* where _dd_ is the number of days and _mmmm_ is the number of minutes.
+So, to have a message display for one and a half days (36 hours), you would use *[1:720]*.
+For a message that would last 45 minutes, use *[45]*.
+Note that the days parameter is optional but if included, it must be followed with a colon.
+Leading zeroes are not required.
+Days can be a maximum of 99 and minutes can be a maximum of 9999.
+Again, however, note that this duration cannot exceed the duration set in the config file via the daysToDisplay and minsToDisplay options.

 ## Configuration Options
 | Option  | Description | Type | Default |
 | ------- | --- | --- | --- |